Sambal0x/sambal0x.github.io/_posts/2020-04-20-Hacking-razer-pay-ewallet-app.md

 ## Frida to the rescue
-At this point, I knew there must be other API endpoints that vulnerable IDOR but protected by the signature field.
+At this point, I knew there must be other API endpoints that were vulnerable to IDOR but protected by the signature field.
 I tried to repeat the same attack I did previously but nothing worked.
 This was because other API endpoints used different algorithm and were painful obfuscated.
 The code compilation failed and I was wasting a lot of time troubleshooting obfuscated code.

 This is where Frida came to the rescue.
 Frida was awesome as it did all the heavy lifting and all I needed to do was identify the right method that I wanted to hook.
 By hooking the right method and providing Frida with the neccessary values it needed to calculated the new signatures, I was able to quickly automate things and get the right signature.